biodati/studio_help/docs/sections/networks/making_a_network_active_overview.md

 ## How to make a network active and tidbits on tabular as well as visualization.

-If you need more information on the network before deciding to make it active, hover your cursor over te network until the hover icons appear. then, click the microscope.
+If you need more information on the network before deciding to make it active, hover your cursor over the network until the hover icons appear.
+Then, click the microscope.
 It will give you a preview of the network.
 If it's the one you hoped for, then click it's name.

 ![[active1.jpg]]